-The master of science in geosciences degree program provides a challenging curriculum that is relevant to today’s career prospects and the opportunity to study with internationally renowned faculty members.
-Students will benefit from strong research programs, a high-tech infrastructure and a full program of convenient evening academic courses.
+The Master of Science in Geosciences degree program provides a rigorous curriculum that is designed to be relevant to many of today’s career prospects, as well as, for those completing the degree with a thesis, the opportunity to interact in a research context with a diversity of faculty.
+Students can benefit from many strong research programs, a modern infrastructure, and an array of convenient evening academic courses.

 School: School of Natural Sciences and Mathematics

 Degree requirements: Bachelor's degree in geosciences or equivalent, including courses in physics, mathematics and chemistry, is preferred.

 A minimum combined GRE score of 300 on the verbal and quantitative portions is advisable.

 Applicants must submit three letters of recommendation from individuals who can judge the candidate’s probability of success in graduate school.
 Use the electronic request form in the graduate application to submit the letters.
 Contact the graduate academic program department if you have any questions.

 Geoscientist, environmental scientist, petroleum geologist, development geologist, engineering geologist, exploration geophysicist, field geologist, geological consultant, geotechnician, laboratory technician and radiation safety officer